Varying-Vagrant-Vagrants/VVV/docs/en-US/governance.md

 In general, this means that VVV is maintained by a community of active contributors.
 Most decisions are made in this context and contributions are always welcome.
 The project lead performs a role of project leadership and architectural oversight.

-VVV is copyright (c) 2014-2017 the contributors of the VVV project under the [MIT License](https://github.com/Varying-Vagrant-Vagrants/VVV/blob/develop/LICENSE).
+VVV is copyright the contributors of the VVV project under the [MIT License](https://github.com/Varying-Vagrant-Vagrants/VVV/blob/develop/LICENSE).
 A [guide to contributing](https://github.com/Varying-Vagrant-Vagrants/VVV/blob/develop/.github/CONTRIBUTING.md) is also available.

 ## Roles and Responsibilities